planetar/bibbiGram/README.md

 ### Initial Config
 Now we need to teach the device where to send alarm and status messages.

 Open your Telegram client and enter the botName_alarm - Group you created before, make sure you already invited the bot to this group.

-Type "/hallo" (w/o the quotes) and after some seconds the bot replies with links to 2 menus and an info introduction.
+- Type "/hallo" (w/o the quotes) and after some seconds the bot replies with links to 2 menus and an info introduction.
-Type "/sagMenu2" and you will see a list of commands to see or change config and status values.
+- Type "/sagMenu2" and you will see a list of commands to see or change config and status values.
-Type "/setzAlarmGroup" to teach the bot to direct alarm messages to this group.
+- Type "/setzAlarmGroup" to teach the bot to direct alarm messages to this group.
-Type "/setzOffset 1.4" to initialise the temperature calibration, you can fine tune that later but an initialisation after the first start is needed.
+- Type "/setzOffset 1.4" to initialise the temperature calibration, you can fine tune that later but an initialisation after the first start is needed.
-Type "/setzModus" to initialise the storage of the modus of operation.
+- Type "/setzModus" to initialise the storage of the modus of operation.
 Now the bot checks for events of rising humidity.
-Type "/setzModus" again to switch back and the bot will check for events of falling temperature.
+- Type "/setzModus" again to switch back and the bot will check for events of falling temperature.

 Change over to the botName_debug - Group you created before, again please check you already invited the bot to this group or do so now.
-Type "/setzDebugGroup" to teach the bot to direct debug messages to this group.
+- Type "/setzDebugGroup" to teach the bot to direct debug messages to this group.
 (Not much for now, you can toggle measurement reports with "/setDebug")

 With all of the above parts put in place we have a thingee that can report to telegram groups but it also listens for messages and can react to them.

 ### Commands
-/sagMenu1 and sagMenu2 will make it reply with a list of commands.
+/hallo, /sagMenu1 and /sagMenu2 will reply with lists of commands.

+Those commands are /verbObject:
+- a slash starts the command
-Those commands are /verbObject: sag (say) will invoke an output to the chat while zeig (show) directs an output to the display.
+- sag (say) will invoke an output to the chat while
+- zeig (show) directs an output to the display.
+- setz (set) changes a setting

+Available commands include:
 - /sagWerte (say Values)  reports the current measurements in the telegram chat
 - /sagMittel reports the short- and longterm median of measurements, the difference of those, the number of measurements and the list of triggerpoints
 - /sagStatus summarizes the status of the thing: does it check for decline (or rise) of temperature (or humidity)